 It is a celebration of good health and light – the end of winter and the beginning of Spring.
 It is believed that the ritual guarantees the dissipation of the misfortunes and evils and the materialization of hopes and desires for the next year.

 Sizdah Bedar is considered the final day of the Persian new year celebration.
 It is celebrated on the thirteenth day of Norooz.
 The festival’s name translated means ‘getting rid of the thirteenth.’
 As with many cultures, the number 13 was considered bad luck by Iranians and so they believed that by being outside with nature the bad luck would dissipate.
 Therefore, on Sizdah Bedar, Iranians spend the day outdoors.
-Many will go out for a family picnic in a local park where one family member will be entrusted with bringing a pot of Ash Reshteh and the rest of us the sandwiches and other Persian treats!
+Many will go out for a family picnic in a local park.
+One family member will be entrusted with bringing a pot of Ash Reshteh and the rest of us the sandwiches and other Persian treats!

 Come rain or shine we will gather outdoors and celebrate this day – throwing our sabzeh (sprouted lentils or wheat and one of the symbols of Norooz representing rejuvenation and new life) into a nearby river or stream.
 Other than eating, another ritual for the day is knotting greens.
 Usually, the young unmarried people knot the green of the sabzeh to find their soulmate prior to throwing it into the water.

 For the ash

 - 125 g chickpeas (soaked overnight in a bowl with the other beans and lentils plus tsp of salt)*

 - 125 g red kidney beans (soaked overnight in a bowl with the other beans and lentils plus tsp of salt)*

 - 125 g green lentils (soaked overnight in a bowl with the other beans and lentils plus tsp of salt)*

 - 1 large bunch fresh coriander (between 100 and 150 g)